 We have used a large cohort of well-characterized patients and a stringent definition of CM to explore the effect of HIV on CM in an attempt to unravel the controversy relating to the role of systemic inflammation in CM pathogenesis.
 HIV had a marked effect on the inflammatory response to CM: HIV-uninfected children with CM had substantially raised TNF and ICAM-1 levels compared to HIV-infected CM children.
 IL-10 levels were also lower in HIV-infected children but the TNF-to-IL-10 ratio remained similar, hence there was not a clear pro/anti-inflammatory cytokine imbalance.
 Despite this marked blunting of the inflammatory response, HIV-infected and uninfected children with retinopathy positive CM had a similar outcome.

 It is likely that the lack of systemic inflammatory response in HIV-positive children is at least in part due to impaired CD4 T-cell function.
-Peripheral blood mononuclear cells from HIV-infected adults have decreased TNF production (T-helper 1 cytokine) and IL-10 (T-helper 2 cytokine) in response to challenge with P. falciparum in vitro [11].
+Peripheral blood mononuclear cells from HIV-infected adults have decreased TNF production (T-helper 1 cytokine) in response to challenge with P. falciparum in vitro [11].
 Therefore through abrogating the cytokine response to malaria infection in HIV infected individuals, HIV has provided a ‘natural experiment’, shedding light on the role of the systemic cytokine response in CM pathogenesis.
 With regards to the pro-inflammatory T-helper 1 response, it has been long postulated that pro-inflammatory cytokines, particularly TNF, may provide a double-edged sword in malaria outcome.
 On the one hand, TNF may play a critical role in the immune control of overall parasite burden which may be an important determinant of disease severity and outcome [16].
 On the other hand, high levels of TNF and a cytokine storm have been postulated to be critical in the development and outcome of severe and CM [16, 17].
 Here we show that HIV-infected children have retinopathy positive CM with similar clinical features, peripheral parasite density, HRP2 levels and outcome, despite a markedly blunted cytokine response, to HIV-uninfected children with retinopathy-positive CM.
 These findings imply that substantially raised systemic TNF levels and a cytokine storm are not necessary for the development of CM.
 Hochman et al. found a higher level of platelet and monocyte accumulation in histologic sections of cerebral vessels in HIV-infected cases in association with sites of iRBC sequestration compared to HIV-uninfected cases [18].
 Given the localised nature of these pathologies and given our data indicating a lack of significant systemic inflammation in HIV-infected children, these histopathological findings suggest that specific interactions between iRBC and either the endothelium itself or other host cells in close proximity may be important in disease pathogenesis.

 Examining the genes expressed by iRBC sequestered in the brain, Tembo et al. demonstrated that different var genes were expressed between HIV-infected and HIV-uninfected children[19].
 Var genes control the surface proteins expressed on iRBC and thereby the host endothelial receptors with which they bind and interact.
 Taken together these findings indicate that the local histological differences observed by Hochman and colleagues between HIV-infected and uninfected children may reflect differences in the nature of the iRBC-endothelial interaction.
 What factors lead to different var gene expression in HIV and how this affects the iRBC-host cell interaction remains to be determined but elucidating this may shed further light on CM pathogenesis in both HIV-infected and uninfected children.